 The DBT IMPROVE the Moment skills are intended as a menu of options you can use to get through an emotionally difficult situation.
 If you try one and still need more help, try another!

 Imagery: There are a few ways to use this skill.
-One is to imagine a completely safe place for yourself that has everything you need.
-Another option is to imagine yourself coping successfully with the current difficult situation.
+One is to imagine a completely safe place that has everything you need — picture yourself there.
+Another option is to imagine yourself coping successfully with the difficult situation you’re facing now.
 You can also imagine painful emotions flowing out of you.
-You can make up an enjoyable and relaxing world of your own.
+You can even make up an enjoyable and relaxing world of your own.
 Tap into your creative skills and put your mind to work!

 Meaning: Sometimes life deals you painful situations that aren’t your fault.
 Sometimes when we look for it, even painful or difficult situations can have a higher meaning for us.
-Even if you find yourself in what feels like an impossible or hopeless situation, look for ways you can focus on the things that are important to you.
-Your values don’t change just because things are difficult; try to reconnect with them.
-Often, they can be a guide in ways that might not be obvious at first glance.
+If you find yourself in what feels like an impossible or hopeless situation, look for ways you can focus on the things that are important to you.
+Your values don’t change just because circumstances are difficult; try to reconnect with them.
+Often, your values can be a guide in ways that might not be obvious at first.

 Prayer: Prayer means different things to different people.
 It can mean praying for strength to get through this difficult moment.
-(It doesn’t mean praying for circumstances to change, however.)
-For some, it can mean turning things over to a higher power.
-It can also mean connecting with wise mind.
-Some situations call for an approach that’s bigger than what we usually bring; prayer is a way of acknowledging our connection to something bigger than ourselves.
+(This skill doesn’t involve praying for circumstances to change, however.)
+It can also mean turning things over to a higher power.
+It can mean connecting with wise mind.
+Some situations call for an approach that’s bigger than our usual; prayer is a way of acknowledging our connection to something bigger than ourselves.